gmoshe27/ConvertTimeZone/Readme.md

 ## Versions

+### 1.5.1
+* Fixed a type issue found when running with Powershell Core 6

 ### 1.5.0
 * Added argument completers for -TimeZone, -FromTimeZone and -ToTimeZone parameters
 * Argument completers are only available on powershell >= 5.0